Accommodation

 ATDW pixel

-Ramsay's Retreat is located at the front of a 1000 square metre allotment and shares the site with The Porthole, either accommodation can be rented individually for smaller groups or together to allow accommodation for a larger travelling group.
+Ramsay's Retreat is situated at the front of a 1000 square meter allotment and shares the site with The Porthole.
+Both accommodations can be rented individually for smaller groups or together for larger groups.

-Port Vincent is the ideal location for fishing, boating and sailing, it also offers a variety of shops, cafe, take-away & excellent hotel dining facilities, all available just a short stroll from this comfortable accommodation.
+Port Vincent is perfect for fishing, boating, and sailing, and offers a variety of shops, cafes, take-away options, and excellent hotel dining facilities, all within a short stroll from the accommodation.

 Number of rooms